-At Bournville School students wear their uniforms with pride.
-Uniform is the responsibility of students and parents/carers as well as staff, especially the form tutor who must ensure that high standards are maintained and that students begin everyday appropriately dressed.
+At Bournville School students wear their uniform with pride.
+Uniform is the responsibility of students and parents/carers as well as staff – especially the form tutor who must ensure that high standards are maintained and that students begin everyday appropriately dressed.

 Clothing and Footwear

 Trousers must be tailored (no leggings, skinny fit, extreme bootleg or denim).
 Should girls wish to do so, they may wear the school skirt (bearing the school logo).
 Shirts must be plain white and buttoned to the neck to enable the school clip-on tie to be worn correctly.
 Shoes must be plain black formal shoes (not boots, pumps or trainers bearing logos).
 A plain coat may be worn over the school blazer on the way to and from school, at breaks and lunchtimes and when moving between lessons.
 Headgear is not allowed with the exception of a plain black or grey hijab.
 Hoodies, leather jackets or denim jackets are not permitted in school.